tidoust/media-tests/README.md

 The demo lets the user:
 - Choose a source of input to create an initial stream of `VideoFrame`: either an animation created from scratch (using `OffscreenCanvas`) or a stream generated from a camera.
-- Replace green with W3C blue color using WebAssembly, and/or add an H.264 encoding/decoding transformation stage using WebCodecs, and/or introduce slight delays in the stream using regular JavaScript.
+- Replace green with W3C blue color using WebAssembly, convert the frame to grey using JavaScript, and/or add an H.264 encoding/decoding transformation stage using WebCodecs, and/or introduce slight delays in the stream using regular JavaScript.
 - Add an overlay to the bottom right part of the video that encodes the frame's timestamp.
 The overlay is added using WebGPU and WGSL.
+- Force explicit copies to CPU memory or GPU memory before transformation steps to evaluate the impact of the frame's location on processing times.

-Timing statistics are reported as objects to the console when the "Stop" button is pressed (this requires opening the dev tools panel).
+Timing statistics are reported in a table at the end of the page and as objects to the console when the "Stop" button is pressed (this requires opening the dev tools panel).
 Display times for each frame are reported too when the overlay was present.

 ## Quick code walkthrough